KatyRoffe/reading-notes/README.md

 # reading-notes
-Class 102: Marvelous Reading Notes
+Class 102: Sunday in the Park with Reading Notes